 “Hopefully one day parents like me will not have to experience these fears because of research and solutions to these issues.”

 During their seven-week hospital stay after Eve coded, Gwen crocheted her daughter some church socks.
 “In faith I made the socks and told the nurses that Eve was going to grow to wear these socks,” Gwen said.
 The other day at church Eve did wear those socks.
-Heart families go through days, weeks, sometimes months in the hospital being faced with their child’s death.
-This is something no family should ever have to endure.
+Adopting a heart child is no easy task.
+Heart families go through days, weeks, sometimes months in the hospital being faced with death.
+No family should ever have to endure this.
 “Hopefully one day parents like me will not have to experience these fears because of research and solutions to these issues,” Gwen said.
-We need your help in finding a cure – help us in our mission fund CHD research!
+We need your help in finding a cure.